Your post-lockdown charity strategy guide

-SSAFA charity engages the Salisbury community at dinner tables for the Armed Forces Day 2019.
+SSAFA charity engages the Salisbury community at dinner tables for Armed Forces Day 2019.

 Bank of England’s 2020 survey found that 71% of respondents are using less cash than they were pre-pandemic.
 If some of your charity buckets can be found in supermarkets, make sure you update them to take contactless donations, too.
 This is as simple as an update to your bucket wrap.

-Wouldn’t it be more fun to create interactive fundraising assets beyond your buckets?
+Wouldn’t it be fun to create interactive fundraising assets beyond your buckets?

 Design attention-grabbing interactive posters with a good size QR code so supporters can engage with specific charity content at a distance.
 Use this PDF guide for help using QR codes in your marketing.

-SSAFA thinks outside-of-the-box and develops a physical cashless bear to pilot in 2021.
+SSAFA thinks outside of the box and develops a physical cashless bear.

 3. Prepare your volunteers with contactless donation alternatives